 Working in the gift economy is not ignoring that there are people who will just take; rather it is acknowledging the prevalence of the poverty, not necessarily of financial poverty, that exists in our world.
 Things used to be crafted with a sense of beauty in mind, today they need to be as cheap as possible.
 That is poverty.
 Is it possible to bring beauty and abundance back as part of our world or will we be become even poorer?
 The answer will be different for each person.

 The harder thing for me was dealing with the advice to charge because the more you charge the more people take what you offer seriously and work with it; the more one is seen as a professional who has value.
-The question I have is can someone even pay for what a person is worth?
-Can someone truly pay for what I 'paid' financially and in form of life lessons to learn what I now know?
+The question I have can someone even pay for what a person is worth?
+Can someone truly pay for what I 'paid' financially, in form of life lessons and the contemplative time to learn what I now know?
 I had to let go of control, let go of all the assumptions and conclusions I have come to.

 Transitioning to a gift economy does not happen overnight.
-Yes, I was inspired when I came across it for the first time late last year.
+Yes, I was inspired when I came across it for the first time.
 I wrote about it in a blog article.
 Initially, I copied what I thought I understood.
-And there was more to it, It went deeper, as I have been learning about specific underlying aspects, I am now ready to step into working with a gift economy.
+And there was more to it, It went deeper, as I have been learning about specific underlying aspects, I am now ready to step into working with what I call a hybrid gift economy.
 As part of my journey, I have been transitioning to those ways of being for some time already.